 - a) Remain in school with provisions for special instruction, scheduling, and counseling as needed;

 - b) Receive home instruction;

 - c) Attend BOCES programs.

-In this regard, the Superintendent or designee, in consultation with student services staff, the school physician and the student's personal physician, may make program modifications which are feasible and necessary to accommodate the special needs of these students.
+The Superintendent or designee, in consultation with student services staff, the school physician, and the student's personal physician, may make program modifications which are feasible and necessary to accommodate the special needs of these students.